ygemici/osz/docs/howto3-develop.md

 ```

 to parse the [environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) file mapped by the run-time linker.
 These
-functions will return the appropirate value for the key, or `default` if key not found.
+functions will return the appropriate value for the key, or `default` if key not found.
 Number format can be decimal or
 hexadecimal (with the '0x' prefix).
 Boolean understands 0,1,true,false,enabled,disabled,on,off.
 The `env_str` returns a
 malloc'd string, which must be freed later by the caller.